EUGENE ESMONDE

 When I think of these days I think also of other episodes and personalities.
 I do not forget Lieutenant-Commander Esmonde, V.C., D.S.O., Lance-Corporal Kenneally, V.C., Captain Fegen, V.C., and other Irish heroes that I could easily recite, and all bitterness by Britain for the Irish race dies in my heart.

-Esmonde 2nd from left, aboard carrier HMS Ark Royal
+Esmonde 2nd from left, aboard carrier HMS Ark Royal, all decorated for their part in the sinking of the battleship Bismarck

 Daily Mirror 28/02/1942